A-Moiz/shared-bookmarks/TESTING.md

 ### Unit tests are written for at least one non-trivial function

 Tested with unit tests in `example.test.js`.
+The tests check that form values are trimmed and that validation handles empty URL, title, and description fields.

 ## Running tests